petar-m/EventBrokerSlim/README.md

 [EventBrokerSlim documentation](EventBrokerSlim/ReadMe.md)

-For breaking changes in version 4 please look at the release notes.
+For breaking changes in version 4 please look at the [release notes]().

 # FuncPipeline

 FuncPipeline is a library for building and executing function pipelines using nested function composition.
-It supports dependency injection, custom parameter resolution, and asynchronous execution.
+Supports dependency injection, custom parameter resolution, and asynchronous execution.

 [FuncPipeline documentation](FuncPipeline/ReadMe.md)